pitsianis/Leiden.jl/README.md

 | [![][docs-stable-img]][docs-stable-url] [![][docs-latest-img]][docs-latest-url] | [![CI][github-action-img]][github-action-url] [![][codecov-img]][codecov-url] | [![][issues-img]][issues-url] [![][license-img]][license-url] |

-We provide a `Julia` interface (a wrapper) to the `Leiden` community detection algorithm. ...
+This package is a Julia interface (i.e. a wrapper) to a software library, in C++ implementation, of Algorithm Leiden for community detection, also known as graph clustering.

+For the Leiden algorithm, see the article [From Louvain to Leiden: guaranteeing well-connected communities](https://www.nature.com/articles/s41598-019-41695-z/), by V. A. Traag, L. Waltman &
+N. J. van Eck, 2019.

+For the software library of Algorithm Leiden, in C++ and python follow the [link](https://github.com/vtraag/leidenalg).
+It supports several objective functions for graph clustering, including Modularity, Constant Potts Model, ...

 ## Installation

 The package can be added using the Julia package manager.
-From the Julia REPL, type ] to enter the Pkg REPL mode and execute the following command
+From the Julia REPL, type `]` to enter the Pkg REPL mode and execute the following command

 ``` julia